Security

 Motion Detection is a feature that allows unattended video surveillance and automatic alarms.
 It detects any changes in the image captured by the camera, such as someone walking by or the lens being moved, and activates the system to perform the appropriate action.

-You can turn on the motion detection and set up the motion detection interval on the device Advanced Setting > Surveillance > Motion screen.
+You can also set up motion detection on the Setting > Advanced Setting > Surveillance > Motion screen.

 motion.png